A short proof of the straightening theorem: Necklaces and path categories

 \end{proposition} \begin{remark} For the sake of concreteness, the reader should keep the explicit definition of homotopy colimits via the bar construction in mind, as we will be using it occasionally.
 For a simplicial diagram $F\colon \C \rightarrow \sSet$ on a category $\C$, the resulting formula is that of Bousfield--Kan, describing the homotopy colimit as the diagonal/realisation of the following bisimplicial set:

-The coproduct is over $n$-simplices of the nerve $\nerve \C$, which in particular gives the upper vertical maps in the previous proposition. \end{remark} \begin{proof} For the upper square this follows from the fact that the simplicial sets $\F_{\CC(\NL)}(\alpha(\NL),\omega(\NL))$ are weakly contractible, so let us focus on the lower square.
+The coproduct is over $n$-simplices of the nerve $\nerve \C$, which in particular gives the upper vertical maps in the previous proposition. \end{remark} \begin{proof}[Proof of Proposition \ref{prop:colimvshocolim}] For the upper square this follows from the fact that the simplicial sets $\F_{\CC(\NL)}(\alpha(\NL),\omega(\NL))$ are weakly contractible, so let us focus on the lower square.

-The right vertical map is a weak equivalence by \cite[Theorem 5.3]{duggerspivakrigid}; in terms of the bisimplicial set of the remark, one finds the $n$th level of the homotopy colimit given by the nerve of the category of necklaces in $S$ with a flag of length $n$ and this is equivalent to its set of components by \cite[Proposition 4.10]{duggerspivakrigid}, which assemble to the actual colimit.
-To see the claim for the left vertical map, we decompose it into the following two maps:
+The right vertical map in the lower square is a weak equivalence by \cite[Theorem 5.3]{duggerspivakrigid}; in terms of the bisimplicial set of the remark, one finds the $n$th level of the homotopy colimit given by the nerve of the category of necklaces in $S$ with a flag of length $n$ and this is equivalent to its set of components by \cite[Proposition 4.10]{duggerspivakrigid}, which assemble to the actual colimit.
+To see the claim for the left vertical map in the lower square, we observe that this arrow is weakly equivalent to the left vertical arrow in the following commutative square:

-Here we have simplified from $\colim_{\NL \rightarrow I^n} \F_{\CC(\NL)}(\alpha(\NL),\omega(\NL))$ to $Q^n$ from the first to the second line (cf. Proposition \ref{prop:Cnecklace}).
-The first map is a weak homotopy equivalence by another application of \cite[Theorem 5.3]{duggerspivakrigid}, this time to the simplicial set $I^n$ instead of $S$.
-The second map is obtained by $|\cdot|_Q$ to the map
+The bottom map in this square is an isomorphism on account of Proposition \ref{prop:Cnecklace}, this time applied to the simplicial set $I^n$ instead of $S$.
+The top map is a weak homotopy equivalence by another application of \cite[Theorem 5.3]{duggerspivakrigid}.
+The right map is obtained by applying $|\cdot|_Q$ to the map

 But this map is a weak homotopy equivalence for any simplicial set $X$ in place of $\Hom_S^\mathrm R(s,t)$, and $|-|_Q$ preserves weak homotopy equivalences since $Q$ is Reedy cofibrant (see the discussion before Proposition \ref{cor:fiberUn}). \end{proof} \begin{remark} Thus, Propositions \ref{prop:colimvshocolim} and \ref{prop:Cnecklace} imply that for a simplicial set $S$ and vertices $s,t \in S_0$, the space $\F_{\CC(S)}(s,t)$ is weakly equivalent to the nerve of the category $\Nec/S_{s,t}$. \end{remark}